ponmar/skynetremote/README.md

 ### Contribution guidelines ###

-This project is mostly a demonstration of how the latest Skynet API can be used.
 You are very welcome to fork this project and make your own customized GUI.

 Please send comments regarding [Skynet][skynet_site], [Skynet API][skynet_api_site] and [Skynet Remote][skynetremote_site] to pontus.markstrom@gmail.com.